kubernetes/website/content/en/docs/concepts/configuration/secret.md

 ### TLS Secrets

-Kubernetes provides a builtin Secret type `kubernetes.io/tls` for storing a certificate and its associated key that are typically used for TLS.
+The `kubernetes.io/tls` Secret type is for storing a certificate and its associated key that are typically used for TLS.

-One common use for TLS secrets is to configure encryption in transit for an [Ingress](/docs/concepts/services-networking/ingress/), but you can also use it with other resources or directly in your workload.
+One common use for TLS Secrets is to configure encryption in transit for an [Ingress](/docs/concepts/services-networking/ingress/), but you can also use it with other resources or directly in your workload.
 When using this type of Secret, the `tls.key` and the `tls.crt` key must be provided